-After your call is placed, the Center will monitor the pup for 24-hours or more, depending on the situation, and if necessary trained volunteers and staff will rescue it safely.
-Also check out our What to do if you find a stranded marine mammal
+After your call is placed, the Center will monitor the pup for 24 hours or more depending on the situation, and if necessary, trained volunteers and staff will rescue it safely.

 Get involved and spread the word!

-- Keep our rescue card with you - you can print one from this page!
+- Keep a rescue card with you - download and print one here!

-- Become a Volunteer and get involved with the day-to-day care of marine mammals at the Center's hospital
+- Become a volunteer and get involved with the day-to-day rescue and care of marine mammals at the Center's hospital.